dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ### Formatting the response JSON

-Although a simple `curl` invocation will make a GET request and show the response, the format may not be layed out for easy reading.
+Although a simple `curl` invocation will make a GET request and show the response, the format may not be laid out for easy reading.
 Therefore, it is often useful to reformat the JSON output.
 The following example shows the JSON response reformatted using the `jq`
 command: